 Sabbatical – All full-time teaching faculty are eligible to apply for a sabbatical leave after 10 years of employment.
-The Academic Dean’s office approves all sabbatical leaves.
+The Academic Dean’s Office approves all sabbatical leaves.
 There is a limit on the number of sabbaticals granted each year.
 The teacher may choose one of the following two plans: (a) one semester on full pay, or (b) nine months on two-thirds pay.
 Administrative faculty and staff are not eligible for sabbatical leave.

-Employee spouse and dependent children under 25 are eligible if the employee works one-half time or more.
-Full-time employees (defined as 75 percent employment or greater) receive full tuition-discount benefits; part-time employees (employed 50 percent to 74 percent) receive a pro-rata share of tuition discounts.
+Employees, dependent children through age 23, and spouses are eligible for tuition discounts for Goshen College undergraduate programs of study if the employee works one-half time or greater.
+Full-time employees (defined as 75 percent employment or greater) receive full tuition discount benefits; part-time employees (employed 50 percent to 74 percent) receive a pro-rata share of tuition discounts.

 Employee spouse eligibility